Hendrix-CS/csci150/labs/doublets.md

     CAT -> CAB -> COB -> COG -> DOG

 Create a new Python file named `doublets.py` and write your pseudocode in some comments.
+Study the example above and try to write structured pseudocode for a program that can play this game.

 ### Step 2 - Initial Implementation

 #### Step 2.1 - `swap_character()`

-Now begin by writing the `swap_character()` function:
+Before turning your pseudocode into Python, let's first accomplish a helpful subtask.
+You should write a `swap_character()` function:

 	def swap_character(word: str, where: int, updated: str) -> str:

-Given a word, the index of a character in the word to replace, and a new character to insert, this function will return a new string with the new character in place of the old character.
+Given a word (`word`), the index of a character in the word to replace (`where`), and a new character to insert (`updated`), this function should return a new string with the new character in place of the old character.
 In keeping with our example transcript above, the `where` variable will be an integer between 1 and the length of `word`.

 To implement `swap_character()`:
 * Use string slicing and string concatenation.
 * Do **not** use a `while` loop.
 * Do **not** use `input`.
 All of the input you need is given by the three parameters (`word`, `where`, and `updated`).

 Here are a few examples.
-Test your implementation of `swap_character()` in the Python Console at the bottom of the PyCharm window with these examples:
+Test your implementation of `swap_character()` in the Python Console with these examples:
 * `swap_character("cat", 3, "r")` should return `"car"`
 * `swap_character("track", 3, "u")` should return `"truck"`
 * `swap_character("talk", 1, "w")` should return `"walk"`
+* `swap_character("book", 3, "n")` should return `"bonk"`

 #### Step 2.2 - Main program

 Based on your pseduocode description, implement your program in Python, within a function named `main()`.
-When you have received the user's input concerning the character position to change and new character to use, call `swap_character()` to build the updated word.
-Include the printing of the number of solution steps, but do not include the solution chain until Step 2.3.
+After prompting the user to `input` the position to change and the new character to use, call `swap_character()` to build the updated word.
+You should print the number of solution steps, but you do not yet need to print the actual chain of steps (you will add that in Step 2.3).

-The program structure should look something like this:
+Your program structure should look something like this:

     def main():
       ...